RobynSoar/hangman/README.md

 ### Functional Testing

+Testing was performed throughout construction of the Hangman game's code for all validators of user input and the results given by the program.

+__"Would you like to play? (y/n)"__

+Program asks the user if they would like to play and prompts them to input either (y/n).

+_- Scenario One_

+User inputs nothing / numbers / letters that aren't "y" or "n".

+Expected:

+Program responds in red text "Please enter either 'y' for Yes or 'n' for No"

+Actual:

+As expected.

+_- Scenario Two_

+User inputs lowercase or uppercase "y".

+Expected:

+Program responds with "Excellent!
+Please enter your name:", and prompts user to enter their name.

+Actual:

+As expected.

+_- Scenario Three_

+User enters lowercase or uppercase "n".

+Expected:

+Program prints the following credits of the developer:
+    - "Okay, let's play another time"
+    - "Thank you for playing!"
+    - "This Hangman game was produced by Robyn Soar"
+    - "LinkedIn Profile - www.linkedin.com/in/robyn-soar-2104a011a"

+The play_game function loop then calls ```break```.

+Actual:

+As expected.

+__"Excellent!
+Please enter your name:"__

+Program prompt user to input users name.

+_- Scenario One_

+User inputs less than 2 characters.
+This could be an number, special charater or singlular letter.

+Expected:

+Program prints in red text to user "Please enter a name of at least two letters!
+Try again."

+Actual:

+As expected.

+_- Scenario Two_

+User inputs at least two characters but it contains either a number or special character.

+Expected:

+Program prints in red text to user "Your name should contain only alphabetical characters, try again."

+Actual:

+As expected.

+_- Scenario Three_

+User inputs using only alphabetical letters and at least two.

+Expected:

+Program prints in cyan text to user "Hello {username}!
+Nice to meet you, let's play!" with the username the user input as a capitalised word and starts the game play.

+    - Randomly generates a word and corresponding hint from the words.py dictionary
+    - Displays the current stage of the gallows
+    - Hides the letters of the hidden word with underscores
+    - Displays the corresponding hint for the word
+    - Displays the guessed letters list
+    - Displays the guessed words list
+    - Displays the incorrect guesses left

+Actual:

+As expected.

+__"Enter a letter or try for the whole word:"__

+Program prompts the user to "Enter a letter or try for the whole word".

+_- Scenario One_

+User enters a number or special character.

+Expected:

+Program prints to the user in red text "Please try again with no numbers or special characters."

+Actual:

+As expected.

+_- Scenario Two_

+User enters more than a single letter but not the same length as the hidden word.

+Expected:

+Program prints to the user in red text "Your guess has to be either a single letter or the same length as the whole word".

+Actual:

+As expected.

+_- Scenario Three_

+User enters a single letter *not* in the hidden word.

+Expected:

+Program prints:
+    - "The letter {guess} isn't in the word"
+    - Displays the gallow stage corresponding to the amount of tries left
+    - Updates guessed letters list
+    - Updates incorrect guesses left

+Prompts user to enter a letter or try for the whole word.

+Actual:

+As expected.

+_- Scenario Four_

+User enters a word that is *not* the hidden word.

+Expected:

+Program prints:
+    - "{guess} is not the word"
+    - Displays the gallow stage corresponding to the amount of tries left
+    - Updates guessed words list
+    - Updates incorrect guesses left

+Prompts user to enter a letter or try for the whole word.

+Actual:

+As expected

+_- Scenario Five_

+User enters a single letter in the hidden word.

+Expected:

+Program prints:
+    - "Yes! {guess} is in the word"
+    - Updates the hidden word with the correct letter guessed in the correct position
+    - Updates guessed letters list

+Prompts user to enter a letter or try for the whole word.

+Actual:

+As expected

+_- Scenario Six_

+User enters the last single letter required in the hidden word.

+Expected:

+Program prints:
+    - "Yes! {guess} is in the word"
+    - Updates the hidden word with the correct letter guessed in the correct position
+    - Updates guessed letters list
+    - "Congratulations {username}!
+You got it, the word was {word}!"
+    - "Thanks for playing Hangman {username}, another game maybe?

+Loops back to the start of the play_game function and asks the user if they'd like to play again and prompts for an input.

+Actual:

+As expected

+_- Scenario Seven_

+User enters a word that is the hidden word.

+Expected:

+Program prints:
+    - "YOU GOT IT!
+The word was {word}!"
+    - Updates the hidden word with the correct letters in the correct position
+    - "Congratulations {username}!
+You got it, the word was {word}!"
+    - "Thanks for playing Hangman {username}, another game maybe?

+Loops back to the start of the play_game function and asks the user if they'd like to play again and prompts for an input.

+Actual:

+As expected

+_- Scenario Eight_

+User guesses incorrectly 7 times causing Game Over.

+Expected:

+Program prints:
+    - "Sorry {username}, you've run out of guesses and it's Game Over!"
+    - "The word was {word}"
+    - "Thanks for playing Hangman {username}, another game maybe?

+Loops back to the start of the play_game function and asks the user if they'd like to play again and prompts for an input.

+Actual:

+As expected

+__"Are you sure you'd like to exit the game? (y/n)"__

+Within the program asking the user to enter a letter or try for the whole word, the user inputs "exit".
+Program asks the user if they are sure they'd like to exit the game and prompts them to input either (y/n).

+_- Scenario One_

+User inputs nothing / numbers / letters that aren't "y" or "n".

+Expected:

+Program responds in red text "Please enter either 'y' for Yes or 'n' for No"

+Actual:

+As expected.

+_- Scenario Two_

+User inputs lowercase or uppercase "y".

+Expected:

+Program responds with:

+    - "Exiting the game.
+Goodbye till next time!"

+Program then responds with the same goodbye credits as if the user had declined to play again.

+    - "Thank you for playing"
+    - "This Hangman game was produced by Robyn Soar"
+    - "LinkedIn Profile - www.linkedin.com/in/robyn-soar-2104a011a"

+Program then uses ```sys.exit()``` to exit the loop.

+Actual:

+As expected.

+_- Scenario Three_

+User enters lowercase or uppercase "n".

+Expected:

+Program prints:

+    - "That's the spirit, you've got this!"

+Program then asks the user to "Enter a letter or try for the whole word"

+Actual:

+As expected.

 ### Validator Testing

 The Hangman game code is written is Python only, passing it through the [CI Python Linter - Pep8 Validator](https://pep8ci.herokuapp.com/)